 But, luckily for us, there is great television out there for us.
 And The Watch really acts as a great map of what is and isn’t worth our time as the ever-expanding landscape gets amazingly complicated.
 Netflix drops an awesome show out of nowhere on a monthly basis and, depending on the algorithm, you may never see it surface on your home screen.
 So listening to these guys talk about what’s in and what’s important is a great guide.
 And while I don’t necessarily always agree with their takes (I find Greenwald a little precious sometimes and Ryan a little too into stuff I don’t care about like comic books and horror) they definitely have a great rapport and bring what appears to be ad-libbed knowledge and recall that is goddamn amazing.
 And it’s just high-minded enough to make it way better than my shitty, bottom-feeder takes in television, but they’re also really loose and funny and engaging.
 I’ve tried some other pop-culture podcasts from Vulture and a couple others and just couldn’t hang with some of the stiffness or formality around them.
 Or the patter just didn’t feel natural.
 These guys are clearly comfortable with each other, are old friends and their inside jokes have become ours.

 The podcast does stretch beyond television at times.
 They do, of course, bring film into the conversation often.
 They also have a book club, The Double Down Bookclub, that suggests mostly crime fiction for their listeners to read and discuss on the pod.
 It’s super manly.
 Ryan is also a big basketball and soccer fan and turns up on other The Ringer Podcast Network on those subjects.
-Greenwald was actually a staff writer on season two of Legion and just wrapped production as a writer and executive producer on a pilot for a TV show adaptation of the book, Briarpatch.
+Greenwald was actually a staff writer on season one of Legion and just wrapped production as a writer and executive producer on a pilot for a TV show adaptation of the book, Briarpatch.
 They are also huge music fans, as both of them worked at Spin/Spin.com and love old hip-hop and alternative music.
 Greenwald even wrote a book or two on music and appeared in Meet Me in the Bathroom as himself.
 So sometimes they’ll mention and talk about albums, which is always great.
 They do interviews on occasion with showrunners, network execs, directors and even a few actors or musicians now and then.
 Friend of the pod, Sam Esmail (of Mr. Robot fame) was first a fan of the pod and then ended up calling in and challenging them in their Mr. Robot takes, and subsequently takes in other TV.
 In fact the Briarpatch pilot Greenwald wrote is also being produced by Esmail, presumably through their relationship built through the podcast.
 They also had a Game of Thrones aftershow called After the Thrones on HBO.
 And, on a personal note, they now record the podcast from Sunset Gower Studios in Hollywood, the site of my first post-college gig working as a PA on a show for a season in the mid-nineties.
 It’s definitely not as sexy as it sounds.

 Anyway, with more and more TV coming out every month, there doesn’t look to be any end to this pod.
 You can jump in at any point and enjoy their witty banter.
 I feel like if I saw one of these dudes on the street I would wave like he was an old friend, forgetting for a moment that he was just another voice coming through my Momentums on the train.